Azure/AzureDataLake/docs/Release_Notes/2017/2017_Summer/USQL_Release_Notes_2017_Summer.md

 #### U-SQL jobs will introduce an upper limit for the number of table-backing files being read

 U-SQL tables are backed by files.
-Each table partition is mapped to its own file, and each `INSERT` statement adds an additional file (unless a table is rebuild with `ALTER TABLE REBUILD`).
+Each table partition is mapped to its own file, and each `INSERT` statement adds an additional file (unless a table is rebuilt with `ALTER TABLE REBUILD`).

 If the file count of a table (or set of tables) grows beyond a certain limit and the query predicate cannot eliminate files (e.g., due to too many insertions), there is a large likely-hood that the compilation times out after 25 minutes.

 In previous releases, there was no limit on the number of table files read by a single job.
-In the current release we raise the following warning, if the number of table-backing files exceeds the limit of 3000 files per job:
+In the current release, we raise the following warning if the number of table-backing files exceeds the limit of 3000 files per job:

 >Warning: WrnExceededMaxTableFileReadThreshold